lawrenceChege/LearnFetchAPI/README.md

 for more information on Fetch https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API

 ## what it does
 In this project, we will illustrate how to consume an API using javascript Fetch.
+We will demostrate HTTP verbs i.e GET ,POST ,PUT ,PATCH ,DELETE

+API to be used: https://ireporti.herokuapp.com/api/v2/

 ## Usage